A year of measuring our (carbon) footprint.

 If a company states they are aiming to be net zero, they are making changes to how they operate so that their very existence results in less emissions going into the atmosphere.
 They will keep on reducing their carbon footprint year on year until it is near impossible to reduce it any further.
 At this point, they will pay for offsetting projects that actively remove carbon from the atmosphere.

-Zero emissions are what the world needs so encourage your company to do the same.
+Every company needs to take ownership of their footprint and reduce it, so encourage your company to do the same.

 This graph kind of shows the difference in emissions between carbon-neutral and net-zero.